hasura/graphql-engine/docs/graphql/cloud/projects/heroku-url-sync.rst

 Introduction
 ------------

-Hasura Cloud can keep your project's Heroku database URL i.e. the ``HEROKU_DATABASE_URL`` env var in sync with Postgres from a Heroku app.
+Hasura Cloud can keep your project's Heroku database URL i.e. the ``PG_DATABASE_URL`` env var in sync with Postgres from a Heroku app.
 This is especially helpful in cases when the database credentials of Heroku Postgres are rotated automatically by Heroku.

 .. note::